Buckwheat vs. Buckwheat Hulls: What You Need to Know

 Buckwheat Hulls

-The same principle applies to millet pillows.
-They are also filled with millet hulls rather than the millet groats.
+The same concept applies to millet pillows, which are filled with millet hulls rather than the edible millet groats.